Omar5033/CSE231s-assignment-6/README.md

 To test this project run the batch file which tests 3 cases:

-Normal case with sample file.
+1-Normal case with sample file.

-Non valid case (no arxml extension).
+2-Non valid case (no arxml extension).

-An empty arxml file.
+3-An empty arxml file.

 The Output of the batch file should run normally for the first case and create a new file named "sampleTest_mod.arxml" For both the second and third cases it should fail and throw an exception in the terminal.